juju/docs/src/en/clouds-k8s.md

 # Using Kubernetes with Juju

-Kubernetes (often abbreviated as "k8s") provides a flexible architecture for managing containerised applications at scale (see the [Kubernetes documentation][upstream-kubernetes-docs] for more information).
+Kubernetes provides a flexible architecture for managing containerised applications at scale (see the
+[Kubernetes documentation][upstream-kubernetes-docs] for more information).
 It most commonly employs Docker as its container technology.

+!!!
+Note:
+    Kubernetes is often abbreviated as "k8s" (pronounced "kate's").

 ## Juju k8s-specific workflow

-Here we discuss how building and working with a k8s environment may differ from a standard Juju workflow.

 The only k8s-specific Juju commands are `add-k8s` and `remove-k8s`.
 All other concepts and commands are applied in the traditional Juju manner.